Deadline: Jan 31st, 2019

 Yes, the fellowship is paid.
 The stipends are fixed but vary by the cost of living of the fellowship location

 While budgeting for the program, please keep in mind that the stipend qualifies as taxable income.
 Due to our large number of international fellows, we cannot advise on the tax implications related to the stipend.
 We recommend consulting with a lawyer for tax-related questions/concerns.

-DSSG provides optional housing in downtown Chicago for Fellows at the University Center.
-The program has to pre-pay for housing so a limited number of spots are available.
-We will do our best to accommodate fellows that indicate they would like housing during the application process.
-The housing has an apartment- style layout where Fellows will have individual rooms and share kitchen and common spaces with other members of the program.
+DSSG works to provide optional housing for Fellows.
+The program has to pre-pay for housing so a limited number of spots are available, the number of which will differ per location.
 If you choose to take this housing, the cost of housing will be deducted from your stipend.
-We are not able to help find summer housing in Chicago for fellows that do not choose housing at the University Center.
+We are not able to help find summer housing for fellows that do not choose optional housing.

 No. We can make some exceptions for time away of less than 3 days total during the summer, but spending a week away from the work is not fair to the other 2-3 fellows on your project.
 If you need to be gone for a week during the summer, this may not be the summer for you to participate in DSSG.
 Everyone must be in attendance for the first week and last week of the fellowship.

 Partially.
 We spend the months leading up the Fellowship designing projects with project partners.
 Once the Fellows are selected, we will send you a list of these projects and ask you to give us your preferences.
 We’ll then use these preferences and the needs of the projects to create project teams.

 You can see past projects from last year here.
 Projects will be in partnership with government and non profit organizations and will be in areas of education, healthcare, energy, community development, disaster relief, and public safety.